zeljkoobrenovic/grounded-architecture/_posts/2022-06-01-being-architect.markdown

 <br>

-This section begins the part of the book where the framework turns into lived practice.
+This section begins the part of the book where **the framework turns into lived practice**.
 Up to this point, I have focused on structure: data, people, and operating model.
-Here the focus shifts to the role itself and to the habits that make architecture effective inside real organizations.
+Here the focus shifts to **the role itself** and the habits that make architecture effective inside real organizations.

-That shift matters because architecture is not performed by frameworks.
-It is performed by people making judgments under constraint, influencing without full authority, and moving constantly between technology, strategy, and human dynamics.
+That shift matters because **architecture is not performed by frameworks**.
+It is performed by people making judgments under constraint, influencing without full authority, and moving constantly between **technology, strategy, and human dynamics**.

 So the opening question is straightforward: **what does it actually mean to be an architect in IT?** Not in a job-description sense, but in practice.
 What kinds of skills matter?
 What kind of impact counts?
 What sort of leadership is required?
 And how does the role evolve over time?